 - 1. Factual determinations relating to the individual circumstances of the participant will be based on the evidence presented at the hearing. - 2.
-The decision from the hearing officer will be final with regard to HHA. - 3.
-The final decision will be in writing and based on the facts established, HUD regulations, Authority policies and rules, and the applicable law. - 4.
-The final decision will clearly state the reasons on which the decision is arrived. - 5.
-A copy of the final decision will be furnished promptly to the participant, but in no case will the decision take more than 14 calendar days from the date of the hearing.
+The decision will be in writing and based on the facts established, HUD regulations, Authority policies and rules, and the applicable law. - 3.
+The decision will clearly state the reasons on which the decision is arrived. - 4.
+A copy of the decision will be sent to the participant no later than 15 calendar days from the date of the hearing.